Photo: ISHR

 News

-ACHPR81: NHRIs and NGOs should submit their activity reports to the African Commission
+ACHPR81: NHRIs, NGOs should submit activity reports to the African Commission

-While acknowledging the tremendous contributions National Human Rights Institutions (NHRIs) and civil society organisations continue to make to its promotional and protection activities, the African Commission on Human and Peoples' Rights (the African Commission) reminded these actors of their obligations to submit reports of their activities every two years.
+While acknowledging their contributions to its work, the African Commission on Human and Peoples' Rights reminded National Human Rights Institutions (NHRIs) and civil society groups of their obligation to submit reports of their activities every two years.

 The African Commission’s efforts

 ‘By its last session, the Commission had granted observer status to 571 NGOs.
-At its 79th Ordinary Session, the Commission granted the observer status to 10 non-governmental organisations giving them ample opportunity to engage the Commission in various matters’, said Commissioner Salma Sassi who presented the paper on the relationship and collaboration with NGOs.
+At its 79th Ordinary Session, the Commission granted the observer status to 10 non-governmental organisations giving them ample opportunity to engage the Commission in various matters,’ said Commissioner Salma Sassi who presented the paper on the relationship with NGOs.

 At the same session, the Commission granted affiliate status to two NHRIs bringing their total number to 38, among which four specialised institutions.